-San Gimignano is a good destination for hikers.
+What we didn’t know is that San Gimignano is a good destination for hikers.

 We got a walking map from the tourist office and took a 15 km loop trail to walk the countryside and vineyards.

-The Tuscan hilltop village of Monterriggioni
+The Tuscan hill village Monterriggioni

 The Palio of Siena

 The next hilltop is the home of the 14th century city Siena.
 It’s the commercial center of the region and much bigger and busier than the other hilltop communities we have been to.

 Think about that, all places we have been to, except Pisa, have been on a hilltop.

 Piazza del Campo